 We conclude this section with the following observation.
-Using arguments along the lines of those employed in [4], one can show that $C(\mathcal{N}) - \lambda_0$ provides an upper bound on the strong resilience even if the locality constraint on the information used by the routing policies is removed, i.e., if one allows G^v to depend on the full vector of current densities ρ , rather than on the local density vector ρ^v only.
+Using arguments along the lines of those employed in [4], it is not hard to show that $C(\mathcal{N}) - \lambda_0$ provides an upper bound on the strong resilience even if the locality constraint on the information used by the routing policies is removed, i.e., if one allows G^v to depend on the full vector of current densities ρ , rather than on the local density vector ρ^v only.
 Indeed, one might exhibit routing policies which are functions of the global density information ρ , for which the strong resilience is exactly $C(\mathcal{N}) - \lambda_0$ using ideas developed in the paper [4].
 Hence, one may interpret the gap $C(\mathcal{N}) - \lambda_0 - R(\mathcal{N}, f^)$ as the strong resilience loss due to the locality constraint on the information available to the distributed routing policies.
-One could use

-Example 4 to again demonstrate arbitrarily large such loss due to the locality constraint on the information available to the routing policies.
-In fact, it is possible to consider intermediate levels of information available to the routing policies, which interpolate between the one-hop information of our current modeling of the distributed routing policies, and the global information described above.
-This dependence of the strong resilience on the availability of information is in stark contrast to our result on weak resilience in [3], where we showed that the weak resilience is unaffected by local information constraints on the routing policies.
+One could use Example 4 to again demonstrate arbitrarily large such loss due to the locality constraint on the information available to the routing policies.
+In fact, it is possible to consider intermediate levels of information available to the routing policies, which interpolate between the one-hop information of our current modeling of the network, and the global information described above.
+These results on the strong resilience are in stark contrast to our result on weak resilience in [3], where we showed that the weak resilience is unaffected by local information constraints on the routing policies.